Vswaroop04/Digicerti/README.md

 # Digicerti
--A Blockchain Certificate Verification Platform
+- A Blockchain Certificate Verification Platform
--In this project there were 2 main Entities 1.
+- In this project there were 2 main Entities 1.
 Issuer (Who is the owner of the course) 2.
 User (Student who have taken the course)
--An Issuer can issue the certificates to the users/students who have taken their course and users can check them in their respective daashboards
+- An Issuer can issue the certificates to the users/students who have taken their course and users can check them in their respective daashboards
--Any one can verify a particular certificate of the user
+- Any one can verify a particular certificate of the user

 ## Login Dashboard